courtneyjdiamond/pedalstopatterns.github.io/proposal.md

   will determine feasibility of incorporating these different variables in our analysis.

-**Air Quality Data** Additionally we plan to investigate weather trends in the area using data from NYC Open Data, contributed by the Department of Hygiene and Mental Health at `https://data.cityofnewyork.us/Environment/Air-Quality/c3uy-2p5r`.
+**Air Quality Data** Additionally we plan to investigate how weather trends impact Citibike ridership in the area using data from NYC Open Data, contributed by the Department of Hygiene and Mental Health at `https://data.cityofnewyork.us/Environment/Air-Quality/c3uy-2p5r`.
 These data include the air quality indexes measured across boroughs in NYC.